MicrosoftDocs/dynamics365smb-docs/business-central/sales-powerbi-sales-by-item.md

 [!INCLUDE[applies-to-2024w2](includes/applies-to-2024w2.md)]

-The *Sales by Item* report gives a clear picture of your organization's item sales.
-It showcases key metrics against each item or item Category such as sales amount and quantities along with the cost amounts.
-This can be broken down further by the specific customers that are purchasing these items.
+The **Sales by Item** report gives a clear picture of your organization's item sales.
+It showcases key metrics for each item or item category.
+For example, the sales amount, quantities, and the cost amounts.
+You can break down the information further by the specific customers that buy the items.

 :::image type="content" source="media/powerbi/sales/sales-by-item.png" alt-text="Screenshot of the Sales by Item Power BI report" lightbox="media/powerbi/sales/sales-by-item.png":::

-## How to use the report
+## Use the report

-The *Sales by Item* report is targeted towards leadership and management teams to track item sales.
-It can be used by the sales team to better identify key items.
+Leadership and management teams use the report to track item sales.
+Sales teams can use it to better identify key items.

-As a CEO, you might want to see a list of the top-selling items by revenue generated, and you want to be able to compare this with how much each item has contributed to the company's overall revenue.
-This information can then be used to make strategic decisions about which products to focus on and how to allocate resources.
+CEOs might want a list of the top-selling items by revenue, and be able to compare the list with how much each item contributed to the company's overall revenue.
+You can use this information to make strategic decisions about which items to focus on and how to allocate resources.

-As a sales manager using the *Sales by Item* report, you can identify which items aren't performing and implement sales promotions for these items.
-You can also use this information to adjust inventory levels of different items, procuring additional stock to assist with demand or reducing stock levels to account for the slower periods.
+Sales managers can identify which items aren't performing and implement sales promotions for them.
+You can also use this information to adjust inventory levels of different items, procure extra stock to assist with demand, or reduce stock levels for slower periods.

-As a salesperson, you want to be able to tailor your pitch based on specific item sales performance.
-The *Sales by Item* report allows you to identify high-performing items.
-You can also utilize this report to gain insights on lower-performing items so salespeople can identify upselling or cross-selling opportunities.
+Salespeople can tailor their pitch based on the sales performance for specific items.
+The report lets you identify high-performing items.
+You can also use this report to gain insights on lower-performing items so salespeople can spot opportunities to up-sell or cross-sell.

-## Key Performance Indicators (KPIs)
+## Key performance indicators

-The *Sales by Item* report includes the following KPIs and measures:
+The report includes the following key performance indicators (KPIs) and measures:

 - [**Sales Amount**](sales-powerbi-sales-kpis.md#sales-amount)
 - [**Sales Quantity**](sales-powerbi-sales-kpis.md#sales-quantity)